JenspederM/KaggleR/README.md

 `pip install kaggle` (You may need to do `pip install --user kaggle` on Mac/Linux.
 This is recommended if problems come up during the installation process.)
 Installations done through the root user (i.e. `sudo pip install kaggle`) will not work correctly unless you understand what you're doing.
 Even then, they still might not work.
 User installs are strongly recommended in the case of permissions errors.

-If you run into a kaggle: command not found error, ensure that your python binaries are on your path.
+If you run into a `kaggle: command not found error`, ensure that your python binaries are on your path.
 You can see where kaggle is installed by doing `pip uninstall kaggle` and seeing where the binary is.
 For a local user install on Linux, the default location is `~/.local/bin`.
 On Windows, the default location is `$PYTHON_HOME/Scripts`.

 IMPORTANT: Kaggle's API does not offer Python 2 support.
 Please ensure that you are using Python 3 before reporting any issues.